Home

 Jane Corry's ninth novel, I DIED ON A TUESDAY, was published by Penguin on 20 June 2024.
 One day.
 Three stories.
 Who do you believe?

 Jane Corry is a seven times Sunday Times Top Ten paperback fiction bestseller.
-Congratulations to Jane on I DIED ON A TUESDAY reaching #2 on the Globe and Mail's paperback fiction bestseller list in Canada in January 2025.
+Congratulations to Jane on I DIED ON A TUESDAY spending four weeks on the Globe and Mail's paperback fiction bestseller list in Canada in January/February 2025 reaching #2.

 "A gripping and emotional thriller about dark family secrets coming back to haunt you.
 I loved it!"
 Claire Douglas